prof-rossetti/nyu-info-2335-201706/projects/freestyle/project.md

 TBA - repo must include:

   + README.md with instructions on how to run the program, including instructions on how to install any dependant packages.
 README instuctions can assume the reader has already installed python and is using the pip package manager.
-  + sub-directory called `planning` or `requirements` to contain information about system requirements and objectives. including a visual depiction of system information inputs and outputs and a written description of system scope.
+  + sub-directory called `planning` or `requirements` to contain information about system requirements and objectives. including a visual depiction of system information inputs and outputs and a written description of system scope and objectives.
   + python files comprising the program, application, or script
   + optional tests, if included must accompany README instructions on how to run them.